Louis-QiuyuLu/Louis-QiuyuLu.github.io/_pages/notes-on-stem.md

 <span class='anchor' id='notes-on-stem'></span>

-This page is intended to provide general guidance for undergraduate students in physics, biomedical engineering, or related STEM fields who are interested in medical physics.
-In general, the mathematical and physical foundations required for medical physics overlap only partially with those of a typical physics undergraduate curriculum—one might even say that the Dice–Sørensen coefficient (DSC) between the two is less than 1, that is,
+This page provides general guidance for undergraduate students in physics, biomedical engineering, or related STEM fields who are interested in medical physics.
+In general, the mathematical and physical foundations required for medical physics overlap only partially with those of a typical physics undergraduate curriculum—one might even say that the Dice–Sørensen coefficient (DSC) between the two is less than 1:

 $$
 \text{DSC}(MP, P) = \frac{2 |MP \cap P|}{|MP| + |P|} < 1
 $$

-Given that medical physics encompasses various topics, including radiation, imaging, and nuclear medicine, different emphases may arise depending on personal interests.
-For radiation-focused paths, nuclear physics and dosimetry are essential; for imaging-focused paths, image processing and related mathematical methods are more important.
-However, based on my own experience and observations of peers who have achieved remarkable results, there is no harm in developing a broad horizon and cultivating strong problem-solving fundamentals, especially at the early stages of one’s career.
+Medical physics encompasses a wide range of topics, including radiation, imaging, and nuclear medicine.
+Depending on personal interests, different emphases may arise: for radiation-focused paths, nuclear physics and dosimetry are essential; for imaging-focused paths, image processing and related mathematical methods become more important.
+Yet, based on my own experience and observations of peers who have achieved remarkable results, cultivating a broad horizon and solid problem-solving fundamentals early on is invaluable.

-As L. D. Landau once advised students of physics:
+As Landau once advised:

 > “As to your question concerning the study of theoretical physics, I can state only that it is necessary to learn ALL its main branches, and the sequence of study is dictated by their mutual relationship.
 As a method of study, I can only emphasize that you must perform all the calculations by yourself, and must not leave it to the authors of the books you have read.”
 > – *L. D. Landau, cited in E. M. Lifshitz, Am.
 J. Phys.
 45, 415 (1977); doi: 10.1119/1.10828*

+Feynman similarly emphasized the interconnectedness of different fields:

+> “We make no apologies for exploring other fields, because the separation of fields is merely a human convenience.
+Nature is not interested in our separations, and many interesting phenomena bridge the gaps between fields.”
+> – *R. P. Feynman, The Feynman Lectures on Physics, Vol. I, Ch.
+35*

+Just as Zhuangzi tells the story of opening the seven orifices from Chaos(Hun-Dun), the natural world is inherently unified.
+Physics, as a description of nature, reflects this wholeness and cannot be fully understood if artificially fragmented into separate subjects.
+In learning mathematics and physics, one may also encounter the Eureka moments that emerge during rigorous study can themselves be seen as a personal **Aurora**, a glimpse of the underlying order of nature revealed through thought and calculation.

-Nowadays one might add that you should also not leave it to ChatGPT or Deepseek.
-With this in mind, the theoretical foundations outlined below are presented **solely based on my personal experience and biases**.
+The theoretical foundations outlined below are presented **solely based on my personal experience and biases**.
 They are offered **tentatively**, as a guide for readers to explore, question, and adapt according to their own learning journey.
-My hope is to provide a structured starting point for those interested in developing a solid understanding of the physics underlying medical and engineering applications, without imposing a rigid path or claiming completeness.
+My hope is to provide a structured starting point for those seeking a solid understanding of the physics underlying medical and engineering applications, without imposing a rigid path or claiming completeness.

 # Fundamental Commonly Covered in Undergraduate